 According to the Articles of Association, the Board of Directors should have between five and ten Board members elected by the Annual General Meeting, with no more than two Deputy Directors.
 The Directors and Deputy Directors are elected by the Annual General Meeting for the period up to and including the first Annual General Meeting to be held in the year after the Director or Deputy Director was elected.
 Securitas' Board of Directors has eight members elected by the Annual General Meeting, three employee representatives and one deputy employee representative.

 The Responsibilities of the Board of Directors

 The Board of Directors is responsible for the organization and administration of the company and the Group in accordance with the Swedish Companies Act and also appoints the President and CEO, the Audit Committee and the Remuneration Committee.
 In addition, the Board of Directors determines the President and CEO's salary and other remuneration.
-The Board meets a minimum of six times annually.
 The Board of Directors of Securitas AB has approved a number of policies that apply to governance.